netcarver/PW-TextformatterCurrency/readme.md

 to the locale defined in the module settings.
 The module is capabale of using the visiting browser's headers to determine which locale to use when formatting monetary amounts of various currencies.

+Internally, the module uses PHPs Internationalization extension (_intl_) to actually do the formatting.

 Input money format
 ------------------